Luce - Program on one-year hold. Next application will be due fall 2022.

 - openness to new ideas and a sensitivity to their fellow human beings.

 The single most important consideration is that nominees give evidence of potential for leadership and accomplishment, both within a chosen profession and as members of the broader American community.
 Read more about recent Illinois Luce Scholars.

-Two-Day Luce Information Event
+Two-Day Luce Information Event - ALL SESSIONS CANCELLED

 If you would like to discuss the Luce before the next information session please contact the NIS Program to schedule an appointment.

-- A signed Scholarship Waiver (either scanned or in hardcopy)
+- A signed Scholarship Waiver (either scanned or in hardcopy) submitted to our office.

-We submit an official University Endorsement Letter along with your complete application materials (including reference letters) to the Luce Foundation.
+We submit an official University Endorsement Letter along with your complete application materials to the Luce Foundation.
 Your next step will be waiting to hear from the Luce Foundation.
 Each nominee will be interviewed by a Foundation member or former Luce Scholar who is in a vaguely similar career (as close as they can match you geographically and academically).
 Expect your interview to be held in November or December.
 From this individual meeting, that interviewer will determine if you're one of approximately 45 finalists to meet for a second round of interviews in early February.
 Between 15 and 18 Luce Scholars will be named each year.

 For official information on the Luce Scholars Program (which supersedes any information provided here), please visit their website.